Dr. Jason A. Okonofua

 Assistant Professor, Psychology Department

-University of California, Berkeley, CA 2016-present
+University of California, Berkeley, CA 2016-2024

 Post Doctoral Researcher, Psychology Department